xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 Should have at least as many mappings as there are levels in the type.

-If the active modifiers, masked with the type's modifiers (as stated above), match (i.e. equal) the modifiers inside the `map[]` statement, then the level in the right hand side is chosen.
+If the active modifiers, masked with the type’s modifiers (as stated above), match (i.e. equal) the modifiers inside the `map[]` statement, then the level in the right hand side is chosen.
 For example, in the above, if in the current keyboard state the `Shift` and `LevelThree`